lenra-io/lenra_cli/README.md

 ### Prerequisites

+To build and run the Lenra elements that handle your app, the Lenra CLI needs [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

+You can also install the [Docker buildx command](https://docs.docker.com/build/buildx/install/) to use the [Buildkit optimization given by Dofigen](https://github.com/lenra-io/dofigen).

-Install the Lenra's cli using one of the next possibilities.
+Install the Lenra CLI using one of the next possibilities.

+#### Download the binary

+You can download the binary from [the release page](https://github.com/lenra-io/lenra_cli/releases) and add it to your path environment variable.

 #### Cargo install